 Professor and Roger C. Lipitz

 of Public Policy

-In 2009, the Government-University-Industry Research Roundtable (GUIRR) celebrated its 25th anniversary.
-Since its formation, GUIRR has followed its original charter to “convene the senior-most representatives from government, universities and industry to define and explore critical issues related to the national and global science and technology agenda.”
+In August of 2014, the Government-University-Industry Research Roundtable (GUIRR) will celebrate its 30th anniversary.
+Since its formation in 1984, GUIRR has followed its original charter to “convene the senior-most representatives from government, universities and industry to define and explore critical issues related to the national and global science and technology agenda.”
 Leaders from the three constituent sectors – government, academia, and industry – work together mindfully on shared important problems, exploring ways to enhance collaboration, improve the productivity of the nation’s science and technology enterprise, and maintain our competitive edge.

-Much of the work of GUIRR between meetings is done by its members in working groups that can quickly catalyze high level government-university-industry cooperation on specific issues identified by the Roundtable.
-One highly energized working group is pursuing activities to help improve the effectiveness of international research collaborations.
-Another working group is examining how to best manage and cope with large data sets.
-A third working group quickly mobilized this past year to host a workshop designed to leverage the capabilities of the national labs in safeguarding the nation’s food and food system security through innovative repurposing of current and legacy technologies.
+Much of the work of GUIRR between meetings is done by its members in smaller working groups that can quickly catalyze high level government-university-industry cooperation on specific issues identified by the Roundtable.
+One highly energized working group is currently pursuing activities to help improve the effectiveness of international research collaborations.

 GUIRR-initiated collaborations of individuals from the government, university and industry sectors have a continuing record of success in improving the effectiveness of the U.S. in science and technology and its application to national goals.
-Looking to the future, we believe this approach – reflecting the initiative of its members – will remain timely in an increasingly interdependent world.
+Looking to the future, we believe this approach – reflecting the initiative of its members – will remain timely in an increasingly complex and interdependent world.